plotly/plotly.py/doc/python/orca-management.md

 ---

 ### Overview
 This section covers the lower-level details of how plotly.py can use orca to perform static image generation.

+> Orca is no longer the recommended way to do static image export.
+We now recommend Kaleido, as described in the [Static Image Export](/python/static-image-export/) section .

 Please refer to the [Static Image Export](/python/static-image-export/) section for general information on creating static images from plotly.py figures.

 ### What is orca?
 Orca is an [Electron](https://electronjs.org/) application that inputs plotly figure specifications and converts them into static images.
 Orca can run as a command-line utility or as a long-running server process.
 In order to provide the fastest possible image export experience, plotly.py launches orca in server mode, and communicates with it over a local port.
 See https://github.com/plotly/orca for more information.